khildren/mv-lidarr-addon/README.md

 # Lidarr Music Video Sync

-This directory contains the starter implementation of the Lidarr → YouTube → Music Video sync helper.
+This directory contains the STARTER implementation of the Lidarr → YouTube → Music Video sync helper.
+This will grab the occasional anomaly, and lets be honest the renaming feature is only abot 40% there.

 Key pieces: